 At this point, we’ve sold well over $1000 worth of old computer equipment, cameras, old trading cards, etc. The idea of leaving that much cash just sitting in a closet in the basement is absolutely insane to me, so why were we allowing that money to sit in the form of unused stuff?
 In retrospect, it seems absolutely crazy – but when we started the process it got easier and easier.
 The more we sold, the more exciting it got to find more things to sell.

-These were just a few major benefits to this process that we’ve seen, but if you need some extra inspiration around minimalism and intentional living, many readers have found my latest book, Break the Twitch, to be helpful.
+The minimalism effect has been greater than we anticipated, and we’re not even done yet.
+If you need some extra inspiration around minimalism and intentional living, many readers have found my latest book, Break the Twitch, to be helpful.

 Free 7-Day Digital Detox